 Deuranimus offers the characters a small scroll case with a map inside.
 The map shows much of the region of the Blacktooth Ridge.
 The map is relatively new, as Deuranimus took it from an ungern soldier.
 The location of the Oonmakling fortress, Utring Akt, is easy to discern.
-(See map on page 167).
+(See map).